elfmz/far2l/README.md

 ### Added following dialog messages:
 * `DM_GETCOLOR` - retrieves get current color attributes of selected dialog item
 * `DM_SETCOLOR` - changes current color attributes of selected dialog item

+### Known issues:
+* Only valid translations are Russian and English, all other languages require deep correction.
+* Characters that occupies more than single 'placeholder' or diacritic-like characters are rendered buggy, that means Chinees and Japaneese texts are hardly readable.